rithik-dev/easy_container/README.md

 ),
 ```

-If an onTap parameter is provided, it can be used as a button.
+If an onTap, onLongPress etc. parameters are provided, it can be used as a button.
 ```dart
 EasyContainer(
     child: Text("Hello World"),